 1. Set up the tripod stand and attach the phone clamp to the top.
 Put the phone into the phone clamp as shown to the right.
 Position the tripod 5-10m AFTER the timing point.

 2. If you need to use the phone for longer than about 4 hours, connect a USB battery pack to the phone with a USB cable.
 The battery packs have a velcro patch on them, so that they can be attached to the back of the phone clamps.

 3. Turn on the Android phone by holding down the power button (found on the right side of the phone) for a few seconds.
 Open up the Zone4 GO application found on the home screen.

-4. In the Zone4 GO app, on the KEYPAD tab, enter a bib number such as ‘999’ and press the blue “+” button as shown to the right.
+4. In the Zone4 GO app, on the KEYPAD tab, enter a bib number such as ‘999’ and press the blue “+” button.
 This records a time for that bib number.
 The number you entered will be listed on the phone along with the recorded timestamp.
 This is how to manually record individual or group start times.
 Make sure the message to the right of the time changes from “Local” to “Synced”.

 6. In the phone app switch to the “CHIP TIMES” tab.
-Take any numbered chip (not the loop checker) and move it across the wire loop once, mimicking someone moving across the loop in a race.
-Don’t leave the chip in the field.
+Take any numbered chip (not the loop checker) and move it across the wire loop once.
+Make sure the chip begins outside the field, then quickly move it into the field and bring it back out again.
+This mimics someone crossing your timing point in a race.
+Do not leave the chip in the field.
 The number of the chip being used along with a time should appear at the top of the list of chip times.
 This time will be recorded and “Synced” to the server.

 Your timing point is now setup and ready to record times!